puppetlabs/bolt/3-running-commands/README.md

 bolt command run <command> --nodes winrm://<node> --user <user> --password <password>
 ```

 Note the `winrm://` prefix for the node address.
 Also note the `--username` and `--password` flags for passing authentication information.
-Unless you have SSL setup for WinRM communication, you will also need to supply the `--insecure` flag.
+Unless you have SSL setup for WinRM communication, you will also need to supply the `--no-ssl` flag.

-If you get an error about `unknown protocol`, you may not have SSL setup for WinRM communication and should run the rest of the examples with the `--insecure` flag.
+If you get an error about `unknown protocol`, you may not have SSL setup for WinRM communication and should run the rest of the examples with the `--no-ssl` flag.

 You can see all of the available flags by running: